dgc-network/coliving-protocol/content-node/README.md

 # Content Node
 An Coliving Content Node maintains the availability of content on Coliving's decentralized network.
-The information stored includes Coliving user metadata, images, and files content.
+The information stored includes Coliving user metadata, and files content.
 The content is backed by either aws S3 or a local directory.

 To blacklist content on an already running node:
 1. Export the keys `delegatePrivateKey`, `contentNodeEndpoint`, and `discoveryNodeEndpoint` in your terminal